Growing cucumbers for your own daily meals is simply exciting!

 Pickled cucumbers help us to improve our appetite and digestion too.

-I have been growing cucumbers for a numbers of years.
+I have been growing cucumbers for a number of years.
 This year I found a different variety from a garden seeds supplier which is located in a small town; and I started growing Dutch Inmaakaugurk Hokus cucumbers since early spring.

 One reusable basket